-A segregation was initiated after the founding of the South African Union in 1910 (the black population was excluded from the election) and tightened after the Second World War (there was the term apartheid of afrikaans "apart" = single, especially).
+A segregation was initiated after the founding of the South African Union in 1910 (the black population was excluded from the election) and exacerbated after the Second World War (there was the term apartheid of afrikaans "apart" = single, especially).
 As a result of the boycott of many countries, South Africa was increasingly cut off from exports.
 In 1918, due to a wine crisis (overproduction, poor quality, bankruptcy of many farms) the KWV (Kooperatieve Wijnbouwers Vereniging van Zuid Africa).
-This state control organ dominated the entire South African winegrowing until the beginning of the 1990s.
+This state control organ then dominated the entire South African winegrowing until the beginning of the 1990s.
 The apartheid policy was abandoned in 1991 and the right to land was opened to all races.
 Demand from abroad rose sharply and wine has become one of the most important export goods.
 In 2002, the nonprofit organization became WIETA which, among other things, takes care of improved working conditions in the wine industry.

 The climate is ideal for viticulture.
 The proximity to the Atlantic to the west and the Indian Ocean to the east characterize the "wine between two oceans".
 There is a long, mostly sunny summer and (from May to September) a mild but wet winter.
 The cold and gusty wind from the southeast is called "Cape Doctor" because it purifies the air - but the winemakers fear it because it can damage the vines.
-One differentiates from climate. soil type and type of wine are two main regions: the more temperate, rainier under the influence of the Artlantiks Coastal region with mostly dry white and red wines and the rainier, hotter separated by mountain ranges areas Small Karoo.
+One differentiates from climate. soil type and type of wine are two main regions: the temperate, rainier ones under the influence of the Artlantiks Coastal region with mostly dry white and red wines and the rainier, hotter separated by mountain ranges areas Small Karoo.
 Olifant's River.
 Robertson and Worcester with alcohol-rich dessert wines.
 Especially the coastal areas like Constantia.
 Durbanville.
 Overberg.
 Philadelphia.
 Stellenbosch are influenced by the nearby sea.
-Cooling breezes and nocturnal cooling ensure long maturation periods and are conducive to quality wines.
-In the warmer areas must be largely artificial irrigation mostly done by rivers.
+Cooling breezes and nocturnal cooling ensure long ripening periods and are conducive to quality wines.
+In the warmer areas must largely artificial irrigation mostly done by rivers.

 The vineyards are 80% in the province of Western Cape within 200 kilometers of Cape Town, at the southern tip of the continent.
-In 2012, they totaled 135,000 hectares with an upward trend (in 2000 it was 112,000 hectares).
+In 2012, they totaled 135,000 hectares with an upward trend (in 2000, there were 112,000 hectares).
 The variety Thompson Seedlesss ( Sultana ) covers around 9,000 hectares and is mainly used for the production of table grapes and raisins but partly also used for wine production.
 The type of milk Muscat d'Alexandrie is partly used as a table grape.
 The table grapes are also used in part for wine for brandy and industrial alcohol.
 South Africa is also a world leading producer of RTK (rectified concentrated grape must).
 In 2012, a total of 12.259 million hectoliters of wine were produced (see also under Wine production volumes ).

 Synonyms or name in South Africa